opencloudengineer/Calculator/README.md

 ## ./node-modules/.bin/electron-packager .
 KalC --asar --overwrite

-##### Also included nthRoot function which can be use to used to calculate nth root of any number m by calling as nthRoot(m,n).
+##### Also included nthRoot function which can be use to used to calculate nth root of any number 'm' by calling as nthRoot(m,n).

 ##### Brackets also added to enable BODMAS/PEMDAS.

-Since I am using eval to calculate whats on screen, so

-why don't you try calculating like - '2**4'
+Since I am using eval to calculate whats on screen, so why don't you try calculating something like - '2**4'

 ###### ![KalC.png](KalC.png)